dat-truong196nt/restfull-quantile/README.md

   - Data is saved periodically on disk.
   - Data will be loaded on start up.
 - High-availability:
+  - If the process is running, all requests will be served.
 - Scalability:
   - Have a load balancer for increasing requests.